ktorio/ktor-samples/feature/sessions/README.md

 Sessions are a mechanism to provide a temporal or persistent state across stateless HTTP requests.

-Different use-cases include authentication and authorization, user tracking, keeping information at client like a shopping cart, and more.
+Different use-cases include authentication and authorization, user tracking, keeping information at the client like a shopping cart, and more.

 ## Basic usage